milospetkovic/files_gf_trackdownloads/README.md

-# Files In Group Folder Track Downloads
+# Track downloads of files in group folders
 Place this app in **nextcloud/apps/**

 ## Building the app